-If a path is not found for a given From-To line, then this From-To line will be output through the NoPath port as a feature that preserves the original From-To attributes but has no geometry.
+If a path is not found for a given From-To line, then this From-To line will be output through the NoPath port.

 All network features that are not used as part of the shortest path are output through the Unused port.

 Input From-To lines are output through this port.
 If Reorder From-To Line is Intermediate Points Only or All Points, a _reordered attribute is added indicating whether the From-To line was reordered.

 All non-linear features from either input port are output through the <Rejected> port, as are any From-To lines that have a negative cost (when Cost Type is set to By One Attribute or By Two Attributes).

 Rejected features will have an fme_rejection_code attribute with one of the following values: INVALID_DESTINATION_GEOMETRY_TYPE, INVALID_LINE_GEOMETRY_TYPE, INVALID_PARAMETER_WEIGHT.

 The default behavior is to use the entire set of input features as the group.
 This option allows you to select attributes that define which groups to form.
 You can select attributes from both Network and From-To input features.

 Note: How parallel processing works with FME: see About Parallel Processing for detailed information.